ninenines/cowboy/README.md

 course the client socket; Transport is the module name of the chosen transport handler and Opts is protocol options defined when starting the listener.

-After initializing your protocol, it is recommended to wait to receive a message containing the atom 'shoot', as it will ensure Cowboy has been able to fully initialize the socket.
+After initializing your protocol, it is recommended to call the function cowboy:accept_ack/1 with the ListenerPid as argument, as it will ensure Cowboy has been able to fully initialize the socket.
 Anything you do past this point is up to you!

 If you need to change some socket options, like enabling raw mode for example, you can call the <em>Transport:setopts/2</em> function.
 It is the protocol's